haverland/Tenth-of-step-of-a-meter-digit/Readme.md

   s1: 20-30 M FLOPS
   s2: 10-20 M FLOPS
   s3: < 10 M FLOPS

-### Transfer learning

-On Transfer learning a model will be trained with other datasets and learn the convolutional layers.
-Mostly pretrained models are used.
-We learn the model with tenth of step of TMNIST dataset (folder dataset) and the meter digit images.

-In a second step only the last layer or all fully connected layers are retrained.
-The convolutional layers will not be trained.

-Examples are `dig-class100_s1_transfer`
+So dig-class100_s1 is bigger than dig-class100-s2

-### Learning on meter digits
+## Learning on meter digits

 The notebooks learning only on meter digit images as long as the model can be trained.
 The quality depends on the mount of images.
-(Currently 12.000)
+(Currently 17.000)

+Add your images like described above and run

+dig-class100_s1.ipynb or
+dig-class100_s2.ipynb

+dig-class100_s0 is to big for the esp32 device and only used for comparisations.

 After run a csv file will created with list of false predicted image file names.
 The file can be used with

-   python3 -m collectmeterdigits --labelfile=output/eff100md_false_predicted.csv
+   python3 -m collectmeterdigits --labelfile=output/tmp/dig-class100-s2_false_predicted.csv

 to fix labels or check the labeling.

-### Quantization

-For using on edgeAI devices the model will be quantized.
-It can be used with Tensorflow light.

-The notebook `make_tflite.ipynb` creates the tflite-model and evaluate the results.
-This are the results of the target edgeAI device.

 ### Comparing the different models

-To get a better overview of the different models and their results, the notebook compare_all_tflite.ipynb can be used.
+To get a better overview of the different models and their results, the notebook `compare_all_tflite.ipynb` can be used.

 It can handle classification models with output of 100 classes and the hyprid models with 10 classes too.

 Older models with 11 classes are not comparable.

 It compares two times.
 First with delta +/- 0.1 as ok and the second without any delta.
 It is because the models not reaches >99% accuracy without delta, but in most times with delta=0.1

-## Versions

-### 1.3 (2022-08-25)
-* added new images
-* dig-class-0130_s2 - with 99.9% accuracy (+/- 0.1) and 89% accuracy.

-### 1.2 (2022-07-24)

-* dig-class100_0120_s2 - with 99.8% accuracy (+/- 0.1) and 89.5% accuracy.
-* compare_all_tflite supports dhy models

-### 1.1 (not releases)

-* dig-class100_0110_s1 - with 99.7% accuracy (+/- 0.1) and 88.7% accuracy.

-### 1.0 (2022-07-16)

-* dig-class100_0100_s2 - with 99.6% accuracy (+/-0.1)